Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

   -n, --no-check-schema         Skip schema check
   -N, --no-update-rte           Skip creation of RTE directory and files -o, --output arg              Output directory
-  -S, --context-set             Use context set
+  -R, --relative-paths          Print paths relative to project or ${CMSIS_PACK_ROOT}
-  -t, --toolchain arg           Selection of the toolchain used in the project optionally with version -v, --verbose                 Enable verbose messages -V, --version                 Print version
+  -S, --context-set             Select the context names from cbuild-set.yml for generating the target application -t, --toolchain arg           Selection of the toolchain used in the project optionally with version -v, --verbose                 Enable verbose messages -V, --version                 Print version